NFL on Christmas Day: 2021–present: Multiple Christmas Day games annually

 According to The Washington Post in February 2025, the Kansas City Chiefs proposed to the league to play on Christmas every year, though it was unclear whether the league's other franchises would agree to the proposal.
 In April, the NFL's vice president of broadcast planning and scheduling, Mike North, stated that the league would likely not to commit to a permanent host for Christmas.

-With December 25 landing on a Thursday for the first time since the expansion of the season, the league will return to a tripleheader of games with Netflix airing two games in the afternoon and Prime Video airing a primetime game as part of its usual Thursday Night Football package.
+With December 25 landing on a Thursday in for the first time since the expansion of the season, the league returned to a tripleheader of games, with Netflix airing two games in the afternoon and Prime Video airing a primetime game as part of its usual Thursday Night Football package.
 NFL commissioner Roger Goodell also stated that a Christmas tripleheader would remain an annual tradition moving forward.

+During Netflix’s coverage of one of their afternoon games between the Detroit Lions and the Minnesota Vikings, the second ever halftime show for Christmas Gameday was held at U.S. Bank Stadium in Minneapolis, Minnesota.
+The show was headlined by Snoop Dogg alongside special guests George Clinton, Martha Stewart, the singing voices of Huntrix (Ejae, Audrey Nuna, and Rei Ami) from Netflix’s animated film KPop Demon Hunters, Lainey Wilson, and Andrea and Matteo Bocelli.

+saw another tripleheader of games on Christmas Day, this year landing on a Friday for the first time since 2020.
+Per usual, Netflix streamed two games in the afternoon while Fox aired the primetime game, marking the first Christmas Day game the NFL has played on broadcast television since 2023.